top of page

 (2) Kidney Stone Imaging During Pregnancy: Ultrasound, MRI & CT

-Despite previous beliefs that pregnant patients are at a higher risk for developing kidney stones, current research shows that the incidence in pregnancy is consistent with that of the general population.
+Despite previous beliefs that patients are at a higher risk for kidney stones while pregnant, current research shows that the incidence in pregnancy is consistent with that of the general population.
 However, a 2021 Mayo Clinic study suggests that pregnancy increases the risk of a first-time symptomatic stone, with risk peaking around the time of delivery.
 During pregnancy, hydronephrosis due to increased progesterone levels often induces widespread ureteral dilation which increases the risk of preexisting stone migration and obstruction.
 According to Dr. Desai and Dr. Sutherland, pregnancy does not increase the likelihood of stone formation but can increase the risk of stone-related complications.

 [Dr. Suzette Sutherland]